k8sVoodoo/kubernete-scripts/README.md

   - kubectx installed for changing contexts

 This script loops through each cluster and does a rolling restart on each kiam deployment and daemonset.
 This gracefully restarts kiam server pods and kiam agent pods.

+## KAPP-CONTROLLER & CALICO HEALTH SCRIPTS

+Prerequisites:
+  - kubectl installed where the script will be ran
+  - kubectx installed for changing contexts

+These scripts check for kapp-controller and calico pods that are *not* in a *Running* state respectfully.
+This allows to quickly identify which cluster has any of these pods in a bad state for troubleshooting.